Capital Allowances

 On new builds, extensions or refurbishments

-On fit-outs, developments or conversions
+On fit-outs, developments or conversions of commercial properties

-Retrospectively on unclaimed historic expenditure
+Retrospectively on unclaimed historic capital expenditure

 Our Approach: